Asset Finance Information

 Definition of Asset Finance

-Asset finance is a type of lending used by businesses to gain access to hard assets such as machinery, vehicles and equipment, and soft business assets such as software, office fittings, and training.
+Asset finance is a type of lending used by businesses to gain access to hard assets such as machinery, vehicles, and equipment, and soft business assets such as software, office fittings, and training.
 It spreads the cost of acquiring such assets, giving you access to new kit when you need it.
-A benefit is that the profit gained by your business whilst using the asset may offset the monthly cost!
-It can also enable businesses to release cash from the value in assets they already own.

 How Asset Finance works

 Asset Finance is a commercial arrangement where the customer will select an asset, the finance company will purchase that asset and the customer will have use of that asset during the lease.
 The customer simply pays a series of installments for the use of the asset for the duration of the agreement.
 What happens at the end depends on the type of the agreement, we will cover that in more detail a bit further on.
-How does Asset Finance work, step by step.

 What is an Asset Finance Broker?